cx-michael-fowler/CheckmarxOneAPIModule/README.md

     Get-AllScans
         Details
-            Function to get all scans filtered by statuses provided as a CSV string.
-            Valid Statuses are Queued, Running, Completed, Failed, Partial, Canceled All Statuses are required pass $null or empty string for statuses Parameters
+            Function to get a hash of scans filtered by statuses provided as a CSV string Key = Scan ID and Value = Scan Object Valid Statuses are Queued, Running, Completed, Failed, Partial, Canceled All Statuses are required pass $null or empty string for statuses Parameters